mRSun15/mcpmark/tasks/filesystem/desktop_template/budget_computation/description.md

 ### Important Notes

-- Only include personal life expenses (not in project/work)
+- Only include personal life expenses (which means expense not in project/work directory only)
 - Use the cheapest available price when multiple options exist for one thing
 - The total should match the sum of all individual expenses
 - Hint: If a file contains 1 item for personal consumption, it means that all the entry in entire file is for personal consumption